engswee/flashpipe/docs/azure-pipelines-upload.md

 **OAuth Authentication**

 Add the following four variables in the group.
+Refer to [OAuth client setup page](oauth_client.md) for details on setting up the OAuth client for usage with _FlashPipe_.
 1. `dev-host-tmn` - base URL for tenant management node of Cloud Integration (excluding the https:// prefix)
 2. `dev-oauth-host` - host name for OAuth authentication server
 3. `dev-client-id` - OAuth client ID